acassen/gtp-guard/README.md

 For example, the following `test/testenv.sh` script can be used in order to perform a Basic Run along with a set of few GTPu and GTPc ping.

-It assumes that [gtping](https://github.com/ThomasHabets/gtping) has been isntalled.
+It assumes that [gtping](https://github.com/ThomasHabets/gtping) has been installed.

 ```
 cd test